bcmi/MadisNet-Inharmonious-Region-Localization/README.md

 ## Test Set with Multiple Foregrounds

 To evaluate the effectiveness of inharmonious region localization for multiple inharmonious regions, we also prepare a test set with multiple foregrounds.
 Based on HCOCO test set, we composite 19,482 synthetic images with multiple foregrounds, in which the number of foregrounds ranges from 2 to 9.
-The test set can be downloaded from [Baidu Cloud](https://pan.baidu.com/s/1lxFte2NqQSjrkt-s6OSbpg?pwd=uvan).
+The test set can be downloaded from [Baidu Cloud](https://pan.baidu.com/s/1lxFte2NqQSjrkt-s6OSbpg?pwd=uvan) or [Dropbox](https://www.dropbox.com/scl/fi/xn6xjxxx80dj89zk4em1f/inharmonious_region_localization_multi_foreground.zip?rlkey=c8yu3j0zwa60re677w5d5xfyz&st=3kihwen0&dl=0).

 ## Citation
 If you find this work or code is helpful in your research, please cite: